What Are The Differences Between Aikido VS Boxing? (In-depth Details!)

-Last Updated on October 2, 2021 by
+Last Updated on October 16, 2023 by Alex PT

 Aikido (In Details)

-Aikido is a Japanese-born martial art and self-defense training system that has similar techniques with judo and jiu-jitsu.
+Aikido is a Japanese-born martial art and self-defense training system that has similar techniques to judo and jiu-jitsu.
 It mainly uses throwing and twisting techniques to beat an opponent.
-Fighters get to use pressure on vital nerve centers to turn the strength and quickness of an opponent against him.
+Fighters get to use pressure on vital nerve centers to turn the strength and quickness of an opponent against them.
 As a beginner, you’ll be taught how to pin down or subdue your opponent instead of trying to knock him out or maim him.
 Nevertheless, Aikido still has some movements that are considered dangerous.

 Boxing (In Details)